 Family members can play a significant role in addiction recovery.
 In fact, recovery is best pursued within the context of a broader support system—and ideally, that support system will include family members.
-It may also include the expertise and support of advocates here at Above It All.
+It may also include the expertise and support of advocates here at Above It All and our facility partners.

-Above It All is pleased to welcome family members into the recovery process—and in doing so, we do not just help the person struggling with addiction, but also help family members, providing encouragement and education as needed.
+Above It All and our facility partners are pleased to welcome family members into the recovery process—and in doing so, we do not just help the person struggling with addiction, but also help family members, providing encouragement and education as needed.